KaratziasK/File-Reading-Performance-Comparison/README.md

 This project compares the performance of two methods for reading files in C: using the standard library function `fread` and using the system call `read`.
 The code is designed to read a file in two different ways: sequentially or interleaved, based on the user's input.

-**NOTE:** This project was part of a university course on Operating Systems, and the performance of each method was measured using files of different sizes (1 KB and 100 MB).
+**NOTE:** This project was part of a university course on Operating Systems at Harokopio University of Athens, and the performance of each method was measured using files of different sizes (1 KB and 100 MB).
 The results were documented in a PDF report.

 ## Table of Contents
 - Overview
 - Files
-- Usage
 - Compilation
 - Execution
 - Results